Maethorin/pivocram/README.md

     $ pip install -r requirements.txt

 Set the system environments variables in the `.env` file located in the root of this project.

-The PIVOTAL_TOKEN can be obtained in the dashboard of [Pivotal Tracker, https://www.pivotaltracker.com/] in the account that hold the projects to be showed in Pivocram.
+Create DataBase

+    $ sudo su postgres
+    $ psql
+    $ CREATE ROLE pivocram SUPERUSER LOGIN PASSWORD 'pivocram';
+    $ CREATE DATABASE pivocram;
+    $ ALTER DATABASE pivocram OWNER TO pivocram;

+Running migrations:

+    $ python manage.py db upgrade

+For this moment, you will need to manually add an user to the database.
+To generate o password hash, use a Python Console and:

+    $ python
+    $ from passlib.apps import custom_app_context
+    $ custom_app_context.encrypt('your-password')

-After everything installed, run the app
+After everything installed and the user created in DB, run the app

     $ python run.py